-The goal of the Advancing Green Chemistry Education project group is to embed green chemistry in academic and professional education across supply chains to build a field of professionals with a strong understanding of the nexus between chemistry, product design, and sustainability.
+The goal of the GC3 Advancing Green Chemistry Education initiative is to embed green chemistry in academic and professional education to build a field of professionals with a strong understanding of the nexus between chemistry, product design, and sustainability.

 The vast majority of chemistry students receive little or no education in how chemical design may affect health or sustainability.
 Similarly, most industrial chemists, designers, and business managers have received little training in green chemistry, toxicology, lifecycle evaluation, or sustainability.
-For green chemistry to thrive, there is a need for professionals who are well-educated in green chemistry concepts, including green chemical design, toxicology, lifecycle evaluation, and environmental policy.
-The lack of such education can present a barrier to advancing green chemistry within firms and supply chains, especially when price and performance may take precedent over environmental impacts.
+For green chemistry to thrive there is a need for professionals who are well-educated in green chemistry concepts, including green chemical design, toxicology, lifecycle evaluation, and environmental policy.
+The lack of such education can present a barrier to advancing green chemistry within firms and supply chains.
 Companies increasingly want chemists, engineers, designers and business managers who have sustainability knowledge.

-GC3 Policy Statement on Green Chemistry in Higher Education, an industry "policy statement" in support of green chemistry education at the university level and in continuing education.
-The statement includes commitments: (1) to support green chemistry education and research in higher education across disciplines, within the firm and through the supply chain; (2) to hire new professional staff with training in green chemistry and sustainability all other aspects equal; and (3) to embed green chemistry in product development and sourcing.
+The GC3 Policy Statement on Green Chemistry in Higher Education is an industry policy statement in support of green chemistry education at the university level and in continuing education.
+The statement includes the following commitments: 1) to support green chemistry education and research in higher education across disciplines, within the firm, and throughout the supply chain; 2) to hire new professional staff with training in green chemistry and sustainability, all other aspects being equal; 3) to embed green chemistry in product development and sourcing.

-The GC3 would like to expand the list of signatories, using the statement as a tool to conduct outreach with policy makers, university administrators, and research agencies to reiterate the GC3 support for chemists and other professionals trained in green chemistry and safer alternatives.
+This statement was developed in 2012 and has been used as a tool to conduct outreach with policymakers, university administrators, and research agencies to reiterate the GC3's support for chemists and other professionals trained in green chemistry and safer alternatives.

 The GC3 is currently updating the list of signatories; if you are a GC3 member and would like to sign the policy statement, please email Saskia van Bergen.